AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/creating-pull-requests/file-pull-request.md

         ![Title and template](../../img/file-pr-4.png){width="600"}
     </figure>

+    Remember, you can always scroll down to below the template and check the contents of your PR look as expected.
+    This will show you the history of commits, the number of lines changed, and the line-by-line changes in the code.
+    This can also be helpful in ensuring your PR fits our [recommendation of 400 lines or less](./scoping-pull-requests.md#rules-of-thumb-for-good-pull-requests).

 1. Once you have completed the PR template, you can press `Create pull request`.

     After filing your PR, the Data Lab team will [review the proposed changes](STUB-LINK for review) before changes can be merged into the main code base.

+    - You will be able to make additional commits to your feature branch, even after filing your PR.
+    - Every time you make a new commit and push to origin, it will now be reflected in your PR.
+    - This is particularly helpful when making changes in response to [review comments](STUB-LINK for review).

 You have now successfully created a pull request!